learnxtoday/learnxtoday.github.io/_posts/2021-02-14-whats-poppin.md

 2. Add Google OAuth2
 3. Store user data in Mongo
 4. Generate new data
-5. Use FASTAPI for admin panels
+5. Use FASTAPI and [Stisla](https://github.com/stisla/stisla) for admin panels
 6. Deliver user centric results
 7. And make it reach a good amount of user base.